baizhen2/NikeSNKRS-extension/README.md

 # NikeSNKRS extension

-A chrome extension that makes it easier to enter SNKRS releases on desktop
+A chrome extension that makes it easier to enter multiple accounts on NikeSNKRS releases on desktop

 - Supports nike account detail login
 - Supports IP authentication and Username:Password Proxies